Mississippi River Clean-Up

 Tires represent a serious environmental concern on many fronts, especially discarded tires in our river system.
 Tires that are thrown in the river instead of recycled can cause serious environmental problems when the chemicals they contain are released into the water environment -- the breakdown of tires releases hazardous wastes.
 Tires contain oils that contaminate the river basin; they also consist of heavy metals such as lead.

-Rubber tire materials contains toxic compounds including oils rich in polycyclic aromatic hydrocarbons (PAH), so-called highly aromatic (HA) oils, as well as other reactive additives used as antioxidants, antiozonants, and vulcanization accelerators.
+Rubber tire materials contain toxic compounds including oils rich in polycyclic aromatic hydrocarbons (PAH), so-called highly aromatic (HA) oils, as well as other reactive additives used as antioxidants, antiozonants, and vulcanization accelerators.
 The toxicity of rubber tire leachates to aquatic organisms is deadly.

 Controlled environment fish studies have been conducted with two types of tires: a tire containing HA oils in the tread or a tire free of HA oils in the tread.
 After 1 day of exposure, an induction of cytochrome P4501A1 (CYP1A1) was evident in all exposed groups of fish, measured as elevated ethoxyresorufin-O-deethylase (EROD) activity and increased CYP1A1 mRNA levels.
 After two weeks of exposure, EROD activity and CYP1A1 mRNA were still high in fish exposed to leachate from HA oil-containing tire, whereas the effect was somewhat lower in fish exposed to leachate from HA oil-free tread tire.
 Compounds in the tire leachates also affected antioxidant parameters.
 Total glutathione concentration in liver as well as hepatic glutathione reductase, glutathione S-transferase, and glucose-6-phosphate dehydrogenase activities were markedly elevated after two weeks of exposure in both groups.
 The responses were greater in the group exposed to leachate from HA oil-free tread tire.
 Vitellogenin measurements did not indicate leakage of estrogenic compounds from the tires.
 Chemical analyses of bile from exposed fish revealed the presence of hydroxylated PAH as well as aromatic nitrogen compounds indicating uptake of these compounds by the fish.